J. R. House: Pittsburgh Pirates

-But after his sixth season in the Pirates' organization, House was not deemed a top prospect anymore by the Pittsburgh Pirates, who had high hopes for other young catchers Ryan Doumit, Humberto Cota, Ronny Paulino and Neil Walker.
+After his sixth season in the Pirates' organization, House was not deemed a top prospect anymore by the Pirates, who had high hopes for other young catchers Ryan Doumit, Humberto Cota, Ronny Paulino, and Neil Walker.
 Additionally, his throwing ability was limited in 2004 by an injured right arm, requiring rotator cuff surgery.
-He was subsequently released by the Pirates.
+House was subsequently released by the Pirates.

+College football

 After his baseball career apparently ended, House enrolled at West Virginia University, where he was the third-string quarterback for one season.
-In 2005, House completed 2 of 4 passes for 38 yards with no touchdowns or interceptions.
+In 2005, House completed 2-of-4 passes for 38 yards with no touchdowns or interceptions.
 He also had 2 rushes for 16 yards with a long of 13 yards and no touchdowns.

+Houston Astros

 Deciding to return to baseball in 2006, House signed with the Houston Astros.
-Assigned to their Corpus Christi Hooks Class AA minor league team, he had two hitting streaks of over 15 games in the first two months of the year and by June 3 was leading the Texas League in batting average.
+Assigned to their Corpus Christi Hooks Double-A minor league affiliate, he had two hitting streaks of over 15 games in the first two months of the year and by June 3 was leading the Texas League in batting average.

-Soon thereafter, House moved up to the AAA Round Rock Express.
+Soon thereafter, House moved up to the Triple-A Round Rock Express.
 On August 21, 2006, he played his last game with Round Rock and was called up to the majors.
-He saw action in four games for the Astros, going hitless in nine at-bats.
+House saw action in four games for the Astros, going hitless in nine at-bats.

+Baltimore Orioles

 On November 14, 2006, House was signed by the Baltimore Orioles.
-House played for the Norfolk Tides, their AAA affiliate, for the first three months of the 2007 baseball season.
+House played for the Norfolk Tides, their Triple-A affiliate, for the first three months of the 2007 baseball season.
 House was recalled by the Orioles on August 13, 2007.

-House hit his first career home run off Toronto Blue Jays starting pitcher Jesse Litsch on August 18, 2007.
+House hit his first career home run off Toronto Blue Jays starting pitcher Jesse Litsch on August 18.
 House saw action in 19 games with Baltimore, batting .211 with three home runs.
-With the conclusion of the regular season, he was outrighted to the minor leagues on October 3.
-He declined the assignment and elected free agency on October 12.
+With the conclusion of the regular season, he was removed from the 40-man roster and sent outright to Triple-A Norfolk on October 3.
+House declined the assignment and elected free agency on October 12.

+Houston Astros (second stint)

-House returned to the Astros' organization the next season, signing a minor league contract with an invitation to spring training on January 10, 2008.
-House did not make the Astros' 2008 opening day roster and on March 19, 2008 was sent back to the AAA Round Rock Express in the Pacific Coast League.
-He was brought up by the Astros on August 16 and appeared in three games, going hitless in three at-bats.
+House returned to the Houston Astros organization the next season, signing a minor league contract with an invitation to spring training on January 10, 2008.
+House did not make the Astros' Opening Day roster and on March 19, was sent back to the Triple-A Round Rock Express of the Pacific Coast League.
+He was promoted by the Astros on August 16 and appeared in three games, going hitless in three at-bats.

+Newark Bears

+In 2010, House started the season with the Newark Bears of the Atlantic League of Professional Baseball.
+In 16 appearances for the team, House slashed .345/.424/.414 with no home runs and eight RBI.

+New York Mets

-In 2010, House started the season with the Newark Bears of the Atlantic League of Professional Baseball, playing in 16 games.
-On May 14, he was signed by the New York Mets.
-He reported to the Mets' Triple A affiliate, the Buffalo Bisons.
+On May 14, 2010, House was signed to a minor league contract by the New York Mets organization.
+House reported to the Mets' Triple A affiliate, the Buffalo Bisons.
 He played in 67 games for the Bisons, batting .253 with four home runs and 29 runs batted in.

-On February 9, 2011, he signed a contract with the Long Island Ducks.